 As men grow older they can experience a decline in their testosterone levels.
 This can be a common sign of aging.
 Due to the hormonal imbalance in the body created by low levels of testosterone, men may undergo a menopausal experience similar to women.

 Diabetes can also lead to male menopause.
 It’s important that you recognize the signs and symptoms of this condition.

 Low testosterone in men can lead to several problems including:

 • Sexual dysfunctions

 Recent evidence suggests that low levels of testosterone can lead to male menopause.
 However, Doctors don’t fully agree that these symptoms are caused by a reduction in testosterone levels.

-The Difference Between Male Menopause and Female Menopause
+What's the Difference Between Male Menopause and Female Menopause?